Get a FREE, Personalized 7-Day Music Making Course

 Reward Yourself Every Time

 Face it, practice sucks.
 No one wants to do it.
 But if you promise yourself a reward everytime you complete your practice, it makes it easier to stick to it.
-So do something nice for yourself everytime you do a full practice session.
-If you miss practice, you don’t get to do whatever the reward was until you make up the practice time.
+So do something nice for yourself everytime you do a full session.
+If you miss one, you don’t get to do whatever the reward was until you make up the time.

 Focus on Practicing What You Suck At